samwilson/mwcli/README.md

 MediaWiki CLI
 =============

-A command line client for MediaWiki wikis.
+A command line client for [MediaWiki](https://www.mediawiki.org/) wikis.

 [![CircleCI](https://circleci.com/gh/samwilson/mwcli.svg)](https://circleci.com/gh/samwilson/mwcli)

-*[2019-07-01: This is a work in progress and not all documented features are working yet.]*

 ## About

-MediaWiki CLI (or `mwcli` for short) is a multilingual cross-platform PHP tool for interacting with MediaWiki installations, to carry out tasks such as uploading and downloading files, and exporting pages.
+MediaWiki CLI (or `mwcli` for short) is a multilingual cross-platform PHP command-line tool for interacting with MediaWiki installations, to carry out tasks such as uploading and downloading files, and exporting pages.